EdwardHuber/EdwardHuber/README.md

 ---

 ## 🔍 About Me
-I’m an **IT major with a Cybersecurity minor** at North Dakota State University, building tools for **forensic automation, malware simulation, and DFIR workflows**.
+I’m an **Information Technology major with a Cybersecurity minor** at North Dakota State University, developing tools for **forensic automation, malware simulation, and DFIR workflows**.

 - 🧑‍💻 Python for forensic automation
 - 🧠 DFIR and malware simulation for training
 - 🔐 Registry, memory, and process analysis in safe labs
-- 🎯 Career Goal: Apply my skills in digital forensics and cyber defense across public or private sectors, with a **long-term aspiration to serve in FBI Cyber**
+- 🎯 Career Goal: Apply my skills in digital forensics and cyber defense within federal service, with a **long-term goal to serve in FBI Cyber Operations**

+---

+## 🧠 Learning Approach
+Some early projects were developed during **independent summer study** with **AI-assisted coding** used for learning acceleration and debugging.
+All implementations were **independently reviewed, modified, and documented** by me to ensure full understanding of each system.
+This approach accelerated my practical development in **Python, DFIR, and network security**, while maintaining strict **ethical and educational standards**.

 ---